sathishc/flutter-amplify/README.md

 }
 ```

 Rebuild the app and execute the run/debug command.
 You should now be able to persist the items in the DynamoDB backend.
+Also when you signout or restart the app, the todo items are fetched from the backend database and displayed in your user interface.

 ## Cleanup